 The K–12 Education Task Force focuses on education policy as it relates to government provision and oversight versus private solutions (both within and outside the public school system) that stress choice, accountability, and transparency.
 [INACTIVE]

-The Working Group on Foreign Policy and Grand Strategy explores an array of foreign policy topics to develop orienting principles about the most important policy challenges that face the United States.
+The Foreign Policy and Grand Strategy Working Group explores an array of foreign policy topics to develop orienting principles about the most important policy challenges that face the United States.
 [INACTIVE]